iordan93/house-arryn-blog/README.md

 house-arryn-blog
 ================
+# Server URL
+You can get the working API at this link: [Appharbor](http://housearrynblog.apphb.com/).

+In order to create or edit posts, use the following credentials: _username:_ admin, _password:_ admin123

 # Demo Application
 Here is the repository for the demo application we created: [https://github.com/iordan93/JSAppDemo](https://github.com/iordan93/JSAppDemo).
 Run it with Visual Studio (you only need to press (Ctrl + ) F5).
 Without rinning the project, the server will not be available and no requests would be accepted.
 Then you can start the Demo.Client index.html file in your browser normally.